Unity-Technologies/ml-agents/docs/Unity-Inference-Engine.md

 ## Supported devices

 Scripting Backends : The Unity Inference Engine is generally faster with __IL2CPP__ than with __Mono__ for Standalone builds.
+In the Editor, It is not possible to use the Unity Inference Engine with Graphics Emulation set to __OpenGL 3.0 emulation__.
 The Unity Inference Engine supposedly works on any Unity supported platform but we only tested for the following platforms :